-ILO's 4 strategic objectives pertain significantly to the end-of-life treatment stage, including treatment and recycling operations, specifically, as the ILO has undertaken research in these fields.
-ILO conventions and recommendations aim to tackle occupational health and safety in these domains, more specifically hazardous work in e-waste.
-They can link to the e-waste projects and programmes undertaken across the UN system.
+ILO's 4 strategic objectives pertain significantly to the end-of-life treatment stage, including treatment and recycling operations specifically, as the ILO has undertaken research in these fields.
+ILO conventions and recommendations aim to tackle occupational health and safety in these domains, more specifically, hazardous work in e-waste management.
 From a general perspective, ILO recommendations can be used to formalise the recycling industry, in particular through 'Transition from the Informal to the Formal Economy Recommendation, 2015 (No. 204)'.